bruin-data/bruin-vscode/README.md

 ## Release Notes
-### Latest Release: 0.23.0
+### Latest Release: 0.23.1
-- Added a radio button in the GCP connection form, allowing users to choose between a file picker for service_account_json or directly inputting the schema in a text area.
+- Reorganized the connection form by moving optional fields to the bottom and updated the color of the delete icon for better visual consistency.

 ### Previous Highlights
+- **0.23.0**: Added a radio button in the GCP connection form, to choose between a file picker for service_account_json or a text area.
 - **0.22.4**: Added a file picker for `service_account_json` in GPC connections, with fixed keywords and default values for improved usability.
 - **0.22.3**: Added validation for duplicate connection names in the same environment and made the port field editable.
 - **0.22.2**: Introduced an eye icon for password visibility in the input field.